How to use a Watch as a Compass

 Bisect the angle between the hour hand and 12-oclock.
 This halfway point between the hour hand and the 12-oclock position is your North-South line.

-To determine which end of the line is north, remember this…
+To determine which end of the line is north or south, remember this…

 Align a twig (pointing up) at the edge of your watch so that it casts a shadow onto the face of the watch from the sun.